 Weatherford Campus: Employee vehicles parked on the Weatherford campus must display the appropriate parking decal, which can be obtained at the Campus Police Department.
 Additional decals may be requested.

-Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department or, if on the Sayre campus, the Dean's Office.
+Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department or, if on the Sayre remote location, the Dean's Office.
 Additionally, individuals involved in an at-fault traffic accident, while on SWOSU business, are required to take a defensive driving training course within six months of the event.
 SWOSU will pay for the first training; thereafter, training courses will be at the expense of the employee.

 SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material, and other improper materials.
 SWOSU prohibits the control, possession, transfer, sale, and/or use of such materials on university property, including, but not limited to, work areas, vehicles, lockers, toolboxes assigned to an employee, or items brought onto the premises by an employee.